 Daniel Lorch Industrial Design was founded in 2007 by Daniel Lorch in Berlin.
 Since then the studio has worked on commissions for international firms; in the areas of industrial design, art direction, mass customization and visual communication.
-Daniel Lorch is co-founder and art director of the product brand L&Z and the digital studio DLGN.
+Daniel Lorch is co-founder and art director of the product brand L&Z and founder of the Berlin based food truck manufacturer walkingboxes.
 His work received various awards, including the German design award, iF Concept Award, Design Plus Award and Design Report Award.

 GECKELER MICHELS is an industrial design studio founded in 2013 by David Geckeler and Frank Michels.
 Their style matrix ranges from german design roots, Berlin playfulness and a self-evident awareness for a global style in design aesthetics.
 For GECKELER MICHELS approaching new projects always goes along with the appropriation of a related vocabulary.
 In their eyes it is a crucial way to articulate integral and outstanding answers.
 Consequently, GECKELER MICHELS passion for materials, technology and stories can be stated as the main impulse for creating accurate and subtle products.